For the Performer

 Programme

-On the eve of ESTO on 25 June a concert will take place at the Church of Catherine in Stockholm, featuring C. Kreek’s ‘Requiem’.
-This will be a symbolic tribute to all the custodians of Estonia and past organisers of ESTO who are no longer with us.
+On the eve of ESTO on 25 June, a concert will take place at Katarina Kirik in Stockholm, featuring C. Kreek’s “Requiem”.
+The concert is a symbolic tribute to all the custodians of Estonianism and organisers of ESTOs who are no longer with us.

-The ETV Girls’ Choir, the Estonia Boys’ Choir and the Stockholm Estonian Mixed Choir will perform.
+Performers include ETV Girls’ Choir, Estonia Boys’ Choir, Stockholm Estonian Mixed Choir and Stockholm Estonian Women’s Choir.
 Ene Salumäe will accompany on the organ.
 Hirvo Surva will conduct.
-The Bishop of the Diaspora, Ove Sander, will lead the prayer.
+Bishop Ove Sander, Bishop of the Diaspora, will lead the prayer.

-The concert is free for ESTO performers and ESTO passport holders.
+The concert is free of charge for ESTO performers and ESTO pass holders.

 The festive ESTO opening and concert ’Windows of Time’, Skansen